confidential-computing/governance/terminology/common-terminology.md

 ![Alt text](Full-Table.jpg "Full Table")

 As can be seen in the diagram, each of these nine embodiments can be mapped to one of the four aforementioned packaging terms.
+The red boxes show the set of components running inside a TEE.
+The yellow boxes show an example of what might be packaged together.
+In another example (not shown) some of the components inside a red box might be packaged separately.

 Additionally, each of the nine columns is supportable by some subset of Data-in-Use isolation methodologies.
 Such a categorization of packaging can prove useful to end users of Confidential Computing in that it becomes possible to:

 * Express the elements of software which should be expected as part of a packaged offering.